-Gina T. has been with Cargill Animal Nutrition for 12 years in various sales and marketing positions.
+Gina T. has been with Cargill Animal Nutrition since 2001, and has held a variety of sales and marketing positions.
 She graduated from University of Wisconsin River Falls with a degree in Animal Science and has been riding and working with horses since she was young.
 Gina has ridden and shown dressage and reining, shown American Quarter Horses in pleasure events, and also rode Paso Fino horses for a summer.
-She’s currently horseless, but does have two dogs: Ace is an eleven-year-old Golden Retriever, and Ripley is a four-year-old Viszla.
-The coolest place Gina has been on horseback was trail riding in the mountains of Alaska.
+She’s currently horseless, but does have two dogs: Ace, a calm, elderly Golden Retriever, and Ripley, a not-so-calm, young Viszla.
+The most memorable place Gina has been on horseback was trail riding in the mountains of Alaska.

-Megan C. has owned and ridden horses for over 20 years.
-She has shown 4-H and local open shows, schooled and shown dressage for the last 10 years, and ridden and shown a variety of horses from POA’s to Arabians to Thoroughbreds & Warmbloods.
+Megan C. has owned and ridden horses for over 25 years.
+She has shown 4-H and local open shows, schooled and shown dressage for the last 15 years, and ridden and shown a variety of horses from POA’s to Arabians to Thoroughbreds & Warmbloods.
 Megan’s first job was at a tack store, and later she worked as a professional groom for an Arabian Halter barn traveling to shows in the upper midwest and Canada.
-She has two geldings that she bred: Ferris (a seven-year-old Hanoverian cross) and Cooper (a five-year-old Holsteiner Cross).
+She has two geldings that she bred: Ferris (Hanoverian cross) and Cooper (Holsteiner Cross).
 Her dog, Lucy, is a three-year-old tri-colored English Shepherd adopted from the National English Shepherd Rescue.
-Megan holds a Bachelor of Science in Business Administration from Metropolitan State University and has been with Cargill for 7+ years working in varying roles at the Innovation Campus.
+Megan holds a Bachelor of Science in Business Administration from Metropolitan State University and has been with Cargill for 12+ years working in varying roles, from R&D to Marketing.
 Currently she lives on a 10-acre hobby farm outside of the Twin Cities.

 Roy J. joined Cargill in 1993 and works with research teams at the Cargill Animal Nutrition Innovation Center in Elk River, MN where he is responsible for the development and formulation of horse feeds and specialty products.
 Prior to joining Cargill, Roy was an instructor and assistant professor at the University of Minnesota-Waseca and taught equine management, evaluation, training and nutrition for 17 years.
 He also enjoys announcing and judging horse shows.